leshikus/debian-repo/README.md

 apt-get install --download-only
 ```

-To download all packages for particular installation use
+To download all packages for in the system use
 ```sh
 dpkg -l |  grep "^ii"| awk ' {print $2} ' | xargs sudo apt-get -y --force-yes install --reinstall --download-only
 ```